 What you should NOT do to optimize Hard Disk Drives

 A lot of posts talk about disabling Windows features both for HDD and SSD.
 Windows has come a long way, and so has the hardware.
-The same set of optimization that is being repeated for over a decade, will not work.
+The same set of optimizations that has been repeated for over a decade will not work.
 Here is the list of features that you should not disable in them

 - Windows Write-Cache Buffer Flushing: It allows applications to run faster by allowing them to proceed without waiting for data write-requests to be written to the disk.

 - Windows Indexing, aka Windows Search Service: It only helps to improve the overall performance instead of lowering it.
-If there is no indexing, the hard disk will have to work even harder to find the data by crawling the entire hard drive for the data and consuming more resources.
+If there is no indexing, the hard disk will have to work even harder to find the data by crawling the entire drive, consuming more resources.

-- High Performance: There is no way you can improve the performance of a hard drive by keeping it on all the time.
-Windows Laptops offer a high-performance power plan, which makes sure the disk is turned on all the time.
+- High Performance: There is no way to improve a hard drive’s performance by keeping it on all the time.
+Windows Laptops offer a high-performance power plan that keeps the disk active all the time.
 It doesn’t add to the advantage of improving performance.
 Windows manages well by turning on the drive when required.
-The plan is only useful when you are doing intensive CPU/GPU work like video editing or gaming.
+The plan is only useful when you are doing intensive CPU/GPU work, such as video editing or gaming.

 I hope the post was easy to follow, and you were able to improve hard drive speed and performance.
-Also, the post breaks a lot of myths when it comes to optimizing the speed.
-Do not disable services based on recommendations, it’s best to understand what Windows offers as a solution.
+Also, the post dispels many myths about optimizing speed.
+Do not disable services based on recommendations; it’s best to understand what Windows offers as a solution.